seth-dobson/fitba-stats/README.md

 ## Want to contribute?

-Just fork this repo, makes changes, and submit a pull request.
+Just fork this repo, make changes, and submit a pull request.

-This is a great way for football fans with an interest in data analytics to develop some core data engineering skills (unix, SQL, python, git, and dbt).
+This is a great way for football fans with an interest in data analytics to develop some core data engineering skills.

+Fitba Stats is built using the following tools:

+- Unix
+- SQL
+- python
+- git
+- dbt